 OWASA’s consultant has drafted stewardship plans for both the Meadow Crest North and Meadow Crest South properties owned by OWASA.
 The two properties are located on each side of Teer Road, west of Orange Grove Road, and consist of nearly 450 acres of land.

-The draft plans call for varying levels of management depending on the unique and diverse characteristics of the property.
-You can also view each draft stewardship plan below.
+The stewardship plans call for varying levels of management depending on the unique and diverse characteristics of the property.
+You can also view each stewardship plan below.

 CLICK HERE to sign up to receive updates regarding Meadow Crest Forest Management activities.